symlex/di-microkernel/README.md

 *Note: To see a complete framework based on the micro-kernel please go to https://github.com/lastzero/symlex*

 This library contains a micro-kernel for bootstrapping almost any PHP application, including Silex, Symfony Console and Lumen.
+The kernel itself is just about 400 lines of code to set a bunch of default parameters for your application and create a service container instance with that.

 YAML files located in `config/` configure the application and all of it's dependencies as a service.
 The filename matches the application's environment name (e.g. `config/console.yml`).
 The configuration can additionally be modified for sub environments such as local or production by providing a matching config file like `config/console.local.yml` (see `app.sub_environment` parameter).
-These files are in the same format you might know from Symfony:
+These files are in the same well documented format you might know from Symfony:

 ```yaml
 parameters: